 - The members of our 2020/21 Citizens’ Biometrics Council (the Council) developed 30 recommendations in response to the question ‘What is or isn’t ok when it comes to the use of biometrics?’.
 These recommendations related to developing more comprehensive legislation and regulation for biometric technologies; establishing an independent, authoritative body to provide robust oversight; and ensuring minimum standards for the design and deployment of biometric technologies.

 Bringing the ICO and the Citizens’ Biometrics Council together

-In response to the active technology and policy landscape around biometrics, the UK Information Commissioner’s Office (ICO) are developing draft guidance for how they, as the UK’s independent regulator for information rights, will approach new and emerging biometric technologies and data uses.
-An important aspect of the ICO’s approach is engagement with public perspectives, meaning their work on biometrics has closely considered the recommendations made by the Council.
+In response to the active technology and policy landscape around biometrics, the ICO is developing draft guidance for how it, as the UK’s independent regulator for information rights, will approach new and emerging biometric technologies and data uses.
+An important aspect of the ICO’s approach is engagement with public perspectives, meaning its work on biometrics has closely considered the recommendations made by the Council.